-As it illustrates each step of the process, sales managers use the sales process flowchart to train new sales reps, helping them understand how to identify qualified leads and move them into the sales pipeline.
-It also helps longer-tenured representatives who may not have written out all of their knowledge get greater clarity into their processes.
+As it illustrates each step of the process, managers, sales ops and sales enablement use the sales process flowchart to train new reps, helping them understand how to identify qualified leads and move them through the pipeline.
+It also helps longer-tenured reps get insight and clarity on their own processes.

 Why is a sales process flowchart important for business?

-The sales process flowchart enables you to achieve your sales goals by clearly mapping out the protocols your sales reps should follow to improve the odds of converting prospects into customers.
+The sales process flowchart helps you to achieve sales goals by clearly mapping out the protocols your reps should follow to improve the odds of converting prospects into customers.
 Think of it as a sales framework that makes it easier to identify areas for improvement and make the necessary adjustments.

-- Break down the sales strategy into easy-to-follow clear stages
+- Break down the sales strategy into easy-to-follow stages.

-In fact, companies with a formal sales process increased their revenue by 28% compared to those without a formal sales process, according to Harvard Business Review.
+In fact, companies with a formal sales process increased their revenue by 28 percent compared to those without one, according to Harvard Business Review.

-This makes sense because a flowchart ensures each sales team member understands their position in the sales process, helping increase its overall efficiency.
+This makes sense because a flowchart ensures each sales team member understands their role role and purpose.
 It also aids communication between sales reps and management by outlining the specific procedures required to execute a sale successfully.

-Your sales process flowchart should clearly outline each step of the sales process, including prospecting, discovery, demoing, handling objections, closing sales, and customer onboarding.
-Once you have a brief outline, you’ll need a tool like Scribe to draft it and share it in your training materials for sales reps.
+Your sales process flowchart should clearly outline each step of the sales process, including prospecting, discovery, demoing, handling objections, closing sales and customer onboarding.

 Let’s discuss these steps in more detail.

-Using the right technology makes a significant impact on streamlining your sales operations, and flowcharting is no different.
+The right technology can make a huge impact on your sales operations.
+And flowcharting is no different.

-Use an advanced sales process flowchart software to break down the sales process into clearly defined stages and share the relevant content with your team.
+Use an advanced sales process flowchart software or online whiteboards to break down the pipeline into clearly defined stages and share the relevant content with your team.
 Many tools also offer flowchart templates that you can customize according to your requirements.

-That’s not it—you can leverage several other tools to make the process more effective.
+That’s not all.
+You can leverage several other tools to make the process more effective.

 For instance, Scribe makes it super easy to tap into the know-how of top-performing sales reps.
-You can use the plugin to create a visual how-to for describing and guiding your sales team through the flowchart and any tools and processes used.
+You can use the plugin to auto-generate step-by-step guides to lead your team through the flowchart and any tools and processes used.

-Once you have the right software tools, proceed to actually create a sales process flowchart for your organization.
+Once you have the right software, it's time to create your flowchart.

-Here’s an example—a lead‘s first interaction with your sales rep is the first step, followed by lead qualification and booking a demo.
-You can also have different stages for providing the prospect with resources and presenting the sales proposal.
+Here’s an example. step one might be the introduction to your lead, followed by lead qualification and booking a demo.
+You can also have different stages for providing the prospect with resources and pitching a proposal.
 The last two steps would be closing the deal and initiating post-sales.